ethereum/ethereum-org-website/src/content/guides/how-to-use-a-bridge/index.md

 ### What if I have funds on an exchange?

 You might be able to withdraw to some layer 2s directly from an exchange.
 Check out “Move to layer 2” section of our [Layer 2 page](/layer-2/) for more information.

+### Can I go back to Ethereum mainnet after I bridge my tokens to L2?
+Yes, you can always move your funds back to the mainnet using the same bridge.